Best Privacy-First Employee Monitoring Software 2026 — gStride AI

 2. Insightful — for aggregated behavioral analytics without personal capture

 Insightful (formerly Workpuls) has made the aggregated analytics positioning central to its product narrative: team-level productivity trends, application and website categorization, and focus time measurement, with screenshots configurable but off in default onboarding for most account types.
 Keystroke logging is not part of the product.
 The consent model operates at the organization level rather than per feature, which is a weaker posture than per-feature consent but stronger than a single product acceptance.
 The EU AI Act and DPDP documentation is not published in enough detail to score Annex III readiness, so we mark it Unknown — a procurement question, not a fail.
-For a detailed comparison of the switch path, see the Insightful alternatives for privacy-first teams guide.
+For a detailed comparison of the switch path, see the Insightful alternatives for privacy-first teams guide, or the direct gStride vs Insightful head-to-head.

 3. ActivTrak — for web-behavior analytics and application categorisation

 ActivTrak focuses on application usage and website categorisation — which apps employees use, how long, and when — without keystroke logging and with screenshots off in the default configuration.
 The analytics surface is behavioral at the aggregate and individual level, which is useful for measuring digital habits and identifying workflow friction.
 The consent model is org-level, and the EU AI Act posture is not published in enough detail to score.
 ActivTrak is one of the most-cited "ActivTrak alternatives" search results for users looking for ActivTrak-like analytics elsewhere, which itself signals how much demand exists for this behavioral-without-personal-capture niche.
-For teams trying to choose between the two approaches, see our gStride vs ActivTrak comparison.
+For teams trying to choose between the two approaches, see our gStride vs ActivTrak comparison; buyers under India's DPDP Act should also read our ActivTrak alternative for Indian teams (DPDP) guide.

 4. Time Doctor — for global remote teams with configurable screenshot settings